fabiooshiro/restQL-http/README.md

 The optional configurations currently available are:

 + port: The port restQL-server will be using to run.
-+ mongo: The MongoDB connection url to store the queries.
++ mongo-url: The MongoDB connection url to store the queries.
-+ cache-ttl: The time, in milliseconds, a query string retrieved from the database will be chached.
++ cache-ttl: The time, in milliseconds, a query string retrieved from the database will be cached.

 For more information about resources see [the restQL-core configuration wiki](https://github.com/B2W-BIT/restQL-core/wiki/Configuration#resources).